 The parcel type line, parcel type polygon, and connection line feature classes have a validation type attribute rule that requires the features to be associated with a record feature.

-When you create a record, you can populate fields in the Records feature class with information from the legal document.
-The following table lists the system fields in the Records feature class:
+When you create a parcel fabric record, fields in the Records feature class can be populated with information from the record document.

-- Click Create Record in the Records group on the Parcels ribbon.
+- Click Create Record in the Records group on the Parcel Record Workflows tab.

 Alternatively, open the Manage Records pane and click New Record.